khuranamanan/markFour-Banana-speak/README.md

 # markSix-Banana-speak
 Lesson 4 of neog.camps levelZero.
 An application that translates from english to minion language.

-# markSix Banana speak (English to Minion Languge translator0
+# markSix Banana speak (English to Minion Languge translator)
 ## Description
 Are you a Minion fan?
 Use the translator to convert what you and we speak to minions language.